 The concurrence of the president is necessary to all acts and resolutions of the faculty, unless, after non-concurrence, the act or resolution shall again be passed by a two-thirds vote of the faculty, a quorum being present, at the same or at the next succeeding meeting thereof.
-In all cases where there shall be a non-concurrence between the president and a majority of the faculty present at the time, the names of those voting on each side of the question shall be entered in the minutes, and each member shall be entitled to have entered in the minutes the reason for his or her vote.
+In all cases where there shall be a non-concurrence between the president and a majority of the faculty present at the time, the names of those voting on each side of the question shall be entered in the minutes, and members of the faculty shall be entitled to have entered in the minutes the reasons for their votes.

 The president communicates to the faculty the resolutions and actions of the trustees insofar as the trustees themselves authorize.

-In keeping with procedures articulated in the Faculty Handbook, the president receives recommendations from the Committee of Six regarding faculty reappointment, tenure, and promotion to full professor and, in consultation with the dean of the faculty, makes his or her own recommendations on these matters to the Board of Trustees.
+In keeping with procedures articulated in the Faculty Handbook, the president receives recommendations from the Tenure and Promotion Committee regarding faculty reappointment, tenure, and promotion to full professor and, in consultation with the provost and dean of the faculty, makes recommendations on these matters to the board of trustees.

 The president has general charge of the administration of student discipline and the power to suspend or remit penalties imposed by the faculty.

 The collections of the college shall not be sold or loaned, in whole or in part, except by permission of the president.

 In the absence or disability of the president, the executive committee of the board of trustees, pending action by the trustees, shall appoint an acting president who shall exercise the powers and discharge the duties of the president. (amended by the Amherst College Board of Trustees, October 18, 2014).

 The positions that represent the leadership of the major areas of college life report directly to the president and, as a collective, support and advise the president in the president's work.
 The make-up of the administrative team may change, based on the goals and needs of the president.